chorsington/dev-doc/README.md

 ### Documentation

-Most projects come with a README, these are usually written in Markdown or RestructedText.
-Here are two got Markdown editors for Mac OS X that support a live preview and behave similar to a regular document editor.
+Most projects come with a README, these are usually written in Markdown or reStructuredText.
+Here are two Markdown editors for Mac OS X that support a live preview and behave similar to a regular document editor.

 - *Typora* for Mac OS X is [here](https://www.typora.io/)
 - *MacDown* for Mac OS X is [here](http://macdown.uranusjr.com)